2025–26 North Carolina Tar Heels men's basketball team

-The 2025–26 North Carolina Tar Heels men's basketball team represents the University of North Carolina at Chapel Hill for the 2025–26 NCAA Division I men's basketball season.
-The team is led by coach Hubert Davis in his fifth season as UNC's head coach, and is assisted by Jeff Lebo, Sean May, and Brad Frederick.
-The Tar Heels play their home games at the Dean Smith Center in Chapel Hill, North Carolina, as members of the Atlantic Coast Conference (ACC).
+The 2025–26 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill for the 2025–26 NCAA Division I men's basketball season.
+The team was led by coach Hubert Davis in his fifth and final season as UNC's head coach, and was assisted by Jeff Lebo, Sean May, and Brad Frederick.
+The Tar Heels played their home games at the Dean Smith Center in Chapel Hill, North Carolina, as members of the Atlantic Coast Conference (ACC).